phanikiranthaticharla/moviesdb-ui-angular2/README.md

 ### Features

-* The UI is written using Angular2.
+* The UI is written using Angular.
 * This is a microservice application that talks to another backend microservice application to obtain the data.
 * User can search for a movie by any search string and any matching movie with the details such as description, director name etc are displayed.
 * The application can be hosted locally on default angular port 4200 `http://localhost:4200`